-The Wabeno Barrier-free Boardwalk and Nature Trail completed Phase 3, where visitors can now walk a mile and a half loop along the North Branch of the Oconto River and Range Line Creek through the parks in downtown Wabeno.
-Directional signs and educational displays will be completed in May 2018.
+The Wabeno Barrier-free Boardwalk and Nature Trail: Completed Phase 3, where visitors can now walk a mile and a half loop along the North Branch of the Oconto River and Range Line Creek through the parks in downtown Wabeno.

 Rustic Roads and Auto Tours